How do prospective clients find you?

 We offer a complimentary initial meeting where we will discuss your needs and determine whether we are a good fit.
 Please call us at 413-585-0030 to arrange an appointment at our office.
 The only initial requirement is that your asset base meets the minimum level outlined above.

 Does Thomson Financial Management require a minimum investment amount?

-Yes, we have a minimum asset management size of $500,000.
+Yes, we have a minimum asset management size of $1,000,000.
 This allows us to deliver the attention and care that clients have a right to expect.
-Typically, our advisory investment relationships range between $850,000 to several millions of dollars under our management.
+Typically, our advisory investment relationships range between $1,000,000 to several millions of dollars under our management.
+Investment minimums may be waived at the discretion of Thomson Financial Management.
 Advisory services and asset management are offered through First Allied Securities, a Registered Investment Advisor.